annie58221/classify-rv32i/README.md

 ### Task 3.2: Matrix Multiplication (matmul)

 ## Part B: File Operations and Main
+In this section, most of the code is already completed and only requires minor modifications.

 ### read_matrix :
 In read_matrix, the only modification is changing mul to a format compatible with RV32I.
 Here, the same method used in dot is applied.